yadavta/uwca/fonts/readme.md

 *If you know how to run a bash script...* download and run this [script](https://drive.google.com/file/d/1BIQ7IZEbLDYzy6d9dtMfkPDUQZaVEiZ8/view?usp=share_link).

 *If you have no clue what a bash script is...* don't worry.
 First, copy all the text on [this webpage](https://raw.githubusercontent.com/yadavta/uwca/main/fonts/installFontsMac.sh) to your clipboard.
 Second, open the "Terminal" app on your computer.
-Third, paste the text you copied earlier.
-Lastly, hit "enter" and watch as the fonts get installed.
+Third, paste the text you copied earlier into the terminal.
+Lastly, hit "enter" and watch as the fonts get installed in the terminal.

 ### Method 1: Homebrew